 This is a town with no particular charm, it is perhaps too active.
 To me Klaksvík stands out as interesting because it was here I first discovered the Faroese practice of commemorating those who have died at sea.
 Deceased persons are normally buried in marked graves in a cemetery, near a church.
 What if lives have been lost at sea, out fishing, in a storm – and the body has disappeared?
 The tradition in the towns and villages of the Faroes is to make a small square, perhaps making it look like garden with trees and bushes around.
 Here a number of memorial plaques of bronze are set up.
 They all have engraved the name of the vessel, date of accident, name of person and age.
 It is particularly moving to notice a long list of names, some very young.

 We are now on the island of Eysteroy.
 If you have ever come across pictures from the Faroe Islands, with a small village set beneath a towering mountain, Elduvík may well have been it.
-The population is around 30, but some of the houses are evidently used as rental objects.
+The population is around 30, but some of the houses are evidently rental objects.
 This is a delightful little place with a small church, like every other Faroese village.
 The people on the islands are very religious.

 If you choose to spend the night here, it will be for reasons of relaxation.